The Best Free Webcam Software for Windows 10

 Free

 Logitech Capture is available for both Windows and Mac, and it’s designed to work specifically with Logitech’s own webcams.
-There are lots of useful features here, including multi-source recording – not just desktop or window plus webcam, but two webcams if you have them – and vertical video capture for when you’re making movies to be seen on mobile phones.
-It enables you to livestream and to add live text overlays, and you can customize your settings and save up to six different camera profiles if you like to have a different look for different kinds of video.
+There are lots of useful features here, including multi-source recording, not just desktop or window plus webcam, but two webcams if you have them, and vertical video capture for mobile-focused content.
+It enables you to livestream and to add live text overlays, and you can customize your settings and save up to six camera profiles if you like different looks for different kinds of video.
 It’s very capable, although it’s the kind of app you’ll want to spend some time learning to appreciate what it can do.
+I found the multi-source setup surprisingly flexible once I got the hang of it.

 Pros: